-STAS is California's Student Attendance Summary is part of CALPADS or CA State Reporting for the End of Year submission process.
+STAS is the Student Absence Summary and is part of CALPADS or CA State Reporting for the End of Year submission process.
 The purpose is to collect specific attendance flag types on student attendance for the summary of the year.
-The window opens May 9 and submissions are able to be submitted as late as July 31.

 Steps prior to the submission processes that can be taken that be need to be visited are reconciling absences, attendance procedures, and attendance flag setup.
 Since ADA and STAS tend to look at attendance differently, these are the areas that may need to be reviewed more in depth to prepare for a successful STAS submission.

-ADA and STAS, while they both encobas attendance, actually report two different things, which is why there is confusion between procedures, needs, and use.
+ADA and STAS, while they both encompass attendance, actually report two different things, which is why there is confusion between procedures, needs, and use.

 |Reports the Attendance Number